hi-jin/portfolio/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-Hyungjin Ahn is a undergraduate student at Chungnam National University majoring in Computer Science.
-He is interested in Deep Learning (especially Natural Language Processing) and Application development.
+Hyungjin Ahn is an undergraduate student majoring in Computer Science at Chungnam National University.
+He is interested in Deep Learning, particularly Natural Language Processing, and Application Development.

-He is currently conducting research as an undergraduate intern at [ISoft Lab](https://isoft.cnu.ac.kr/), Chungnam National University, while also working as a freelance app developer at [4th place](https://www.4thplace.io/) and pursuing various exciting personal projects.
+He is currently conducting research as an undergraduate intern at [ISoft Lab](https://isoft.cnu.ac.kr/) at Chungnam National University.
+Additionally, he works as a freelance app developer at [4th place](https://www.4thplace.io/) and is involved in various exciting personal projects.

+As of the Fall 2024 semester, he has achieved a GPA of 4.39/4.5 (major GPA of 4.48/4.5) and is ranked `1st` out of 131 students.